SplashtopInc/stp-o11y/README.md

 rm -rf charts

+# --url "" is for `index.yaml` do not need complete repo url.
-helm repo index --url https://SplashtopInc.github.io/stp-o11y .
+helm repo index --url "" .

 git add .